 I used to think of panna cotta as one of those super fancy desserts that only great chefs in fancy restaurants could make.
 It was never something I attempted to do, until now.

 And you know what, I’ll let you in on a little secret!
-Using gelatine and making this vanilla bean panna cotta recipe isn’t hard!
+Using gelatine and making this vanilla panna cotta recipe isn’t hard!
 In fact, it’s one of the easier desserts I’ve made!

 I love ‘make and leave’ desserts that you don’t have to worry about.
 Like ice cream!
 You know those desserts, that you make in less than 20 minutes, then set aside for the remainder of the day to set until you need them?

 Or the type of dessert that you can make the night before, ready for the next evening?
 Yah, this is one of them and I am in LOVE!
-Have I convinced you to make this vanilla bean panna cotta yet?
+Have I convinced you to make this vanilla panna cotta yet?

 Panna cotta is an Italian dessert made from a combination of milk, cream, sugar, flavouring, and gelatine.
 In this case, I use Nielsen-Massey’s pure vanilla bean paste.